What is a Mutual Fund?

 Scripbox gives you two options to build wealth.
 You have the option to pick one of them.

-Long Term Wealth – The plan invests in risky equity and is for aggressive investors.
+Long-Term Wealth: The plan invests in risky equity for aggressive investors.

-The example has selected the “Long Term Wealth” option.
-Where you will get plan details indicating the best mutual funds and the expected returns.
+The example selected is the “Long Term Wealth” option, where you will get plan details indicating the best mutual funds and the expected returns.

 Click on “Continue” to proceed with fund investment.